The development of implied rights by the High Court has advantages and disadvantages. Some of the advantages of implied rights are:

 - Implied rights provide the public with some constitutional protection from the excessive power of the executive government and the parliament.
 These branches of government cannot change the Constitution without a referendum, so they cannot legislate to override implied rights.

 - The development of implied rights and the High Court’s role in deciding and articulating them provides the Constitution with a degree of flexibility it would not ordinarily have.
-Implied rights allows the High Court to make rights-based rulings that are consistent with both the content of the Constitution and changing social values, circumstances and expectations.
+Implied rights allow the High Court to make rights-based rulings that are consistent with both the content of the Constitution and changing social values, circumstances and expectations.

 Some of the disadvantages of implied rights include: